Olympus E-PL9 vs Panasonic GX80

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL9 Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the E-PL9 and GX80 can be found, respectively, in the Olympus E-PL9 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-PL9 and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.